maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 If you need it to run on a specific date, and not the first occurring time, check out the :ref:`Alarm date` option above.

 .. note:: Styling bug.
 Black text on black background.
+Text is visible only when selected.
 See :ref:`Known bugs`.

 You can select one or more weekdays, when the alarm should recur.